2021 Pivot Switchblade

 Now, Pivot is far from the only brand to tout their 130-145mm-travel bike as the ideal one-bike quiver.
 Being fair to Pivot, that’s a business necessity more than anything, since this category of bike arguably drives the mountain bike market.
 Look at it this way: if a bike brand is a US college athletic department, Trail / All-Mountain bikes are the football program.
 And as our reviewer Noah Bodman wrote in 2017 about the original bike, aside from the playfulness and progressivity of the V1 Switchblade, Pivot didn’t exactly build a class-leader.
 Without re-hashing too much of my colleague’s review, he used words like “harsh” and phrases like “isn’t setting any records for pedaling efficiency.”
 Not exactly what you want to hear about what many would argue is a brand’s flagship bike.

-Fortunately, in mountain bike terms, four years is a different age, and Pivot has completely reworked and reimagined their do-it-all bike, resulting in the “V2,” 2020 Switchblade.
+Fortunately, in mountain bike terms, four years is a different age, and Pivot has completely reworked and reimagined their do-it-all bike, resulting in the “V2,” 2020 Switchblade, which returns unchanged for 2021.
 Pivot hypes up this newest version using language similar to the V1 Switchblade, saying, “from bike park flow trails to raw backcountry routes, the Switchblade amplifies every rider’s skills and excels on any trail.”

 “Switchblade” isn’t a new name in the Chris Cocalis (Pivot Cycles CEO) bike universe.
 Though Pivot first used the name in 2016 for the V1 bike, Cocalis’s former bike company, Titus, used the Switchblade moniker for its own versatile, jack-of-all-trades bike way back in the early 2000s.
 But other than the name, the new V2 Switchblade doesn’t really resemble its ancestors.